Managing deployments

 Updating deployments

-A deployment can deploy new apps or redeploy new versions of an existing deployed app.
+A deployment can deploy a new App or redeploy a new version of an existing deployed App.
 It’s useful to understand how Modal handles the transition between versions of running deployment.
 Modal deployments only take a few seconds, but we still ensure things run smoothly in this short deployment period.

-A running deployed app will continue running and accepting requests while a deployment is happening.
+A deployed App will continue running and accepting requests while a new deployment is happening.
 Existing function executions will also keep running.
 They will not be terminated by the deployment because they’re outdated.

 Any warm pool containers will also be cycled during a deployment, as the previous version’s warm pool are now outdated.